AmoureuxID/MinionLab-AIO-Bot/README.md

 - **For educational purposes only!** Use at your own risk.
 - **Respect platform limitations & ToS.** The bot includes delays between actions, but use responsibly.
-- **If failures occur:** Check your internet connection, proxy reliability, and try again.
-Third-party APIs (Guerrilla Mail, MinionLab) may be down or have changed endpoints.
+- **If failures occur:** Check your internet, proxies, or dependencies.
+Third-party APIs may be down or have changed endpoints.

 ---